ibrahim-kocyigit/kocyigit-dsml/03_specializations/01_fitting_statistical_models_to_data_with_python/01_considerations_for_statistical_modeling/01_what_do_we_mean_by_fitting_models_to_data.md

-# Lecture Notes: What Do We Mean by Fitting Models to Data?
+# What Do We Mean by Fitting Models to Data?

 ## 1. The Intuitive Idea: Creating a "Mathematical Recipe" for Data